Why take this course?

 8.4 We love to hear from you

-You need a digital device, internet and an idea.
-That's the beauty of it: you can take the course in the comfort of your own home, in your own time.
-We do recommend that you print the workbook (which is sustainably designed so that it won't take too much ink).
+You'll need a screen and internet.
+That's the beauty: you can take the course in the comfort of your own home, and on your own time!
+We do recommend that you print out the workbook.

-This course is based on self-paced learning.
-You can take as little or as much time as you want.
-However, we suggest you to divide the course workload into 3-5 separate moments.
+This course is based on self-study.
+You can take it as long or short as you like.
+We recommend that you take the course consecutively, divided into 4 or 5 separate moments.

-If you come across any technical difficulties or have other questions, feel free to reach out to email@example.com.
+Should you encounter any (technical) problems, please feel free to contact email@example.com.
 We will try to help you as soon as possible.

-Make sure to check out our FAQ page, you may find the answer to your question there.
+Also check out our full FAQ page, maybe the answer to your question is in there.